-Tim Norman is the founder and owner of the ATTN Center.
+Tim is the founder and owner of the ATTN Center.
 He is fully licensed to practice psychotherapy in the state of New York, and has worked in clinical settings with both children and adults, individually and in groups, for over a decade.
 As an expert in the field of ADHD, Tim gives lectures across the country, teaches workshops, develops ADHD programs and seminars, and co-wrote the book Helping Your Husband With ADHD.
-Before becoming a psychologist, Tim was a public school teacher in the South Bronx, where he developed adolescent curriculum and standardized testing procedures that have been implemented state-wide.
+Before becoming a therapist, Tim was a public school teacher in the South Bronx, where he developed adolescent curriculum and standardized testing procedures that have been implemented state-wide.
 He also managed curriculum development for the non-profit men’s health and leadership group The ManKind Project, where he currently serves as a lead facilitator with Shadow Work training.
 He lives in NYC with his wife and son.

-Brianne Rose is a New York State mental health counselor.
+Brianne is a New York State mental health counselor.
 She earned her MS in Licensed Mental Health Counseling at the University of Rochester, and spent her graduate career researching neurofeedback and advanced therapy techniques.
 Brianne’s specialities include: ADHD, depression, trauma, and anxiety.
 She also conducts evaluations for diagnosing spectral issues, such as ADHD and Autism.
 Brianne uses an Emotion-Focused therapeutic approach to therapy, in tandem with Cognitive Behavioral Therapy tools.
 In addition to her private practice, Brianne lectures about developmental delay awareness, child abuse, and safety.
 She also runs a therapy group for LGBTQ+ individuals.
-Her upcoming book “Emotion-Focused Therapy”, will be released in 2019.
+Her upcoming book “Emotion-Focused Therapy”, will be released in 2021.

 Brianne Rose Therapy